 Borrowed money consists of intercompany borrowings and other financing arrangements.
 Due to the short-term nature of the transactions, the carrying value approximates fair value.
-The Company had no repurchase agreements at December 31, 2018 and 2017.
+The Company had no repurchase agreements at December 31, 2019 and 2018 in the general account.
+The Company had repurchase agreements at December 31, 2019 and had no repurchase agreements at December 31, 2018 in the separate account.